-There are two part time Civilian New Entrant Safety Auditors.
-These positions are 100% MCSAP funded.
-Because they are part time the auditors receive a straight time rate with no overtime and no fringe benefits.
-Each auditor can work a maximum of 1,040 hours annually.
-The average straight time rate of pay for New Entrant Safety Auditors is \$19.30/hr.
+There is one part time Civilian New Entrant Safety Auditor.
+This position is 100% MCSAP funded.
+Because this employee is part time, the auditor receive a straight time rate with no overtime and no fringe benefits.
+The auditor can work a maximum of 1,040 hours annually.
+The average straight time rate of pay for a New Entrant Safety Auditor is \$19.30/hr.

-2 New Entrant Safety Auditors (100% funded) - \$40,144.00
+1 New Entrant Safety Auditor (100% funded) - \$20,072.00